[Edited version - originally posted on July 28, 2016]

 5. If you do iron, leave linens damp

-If you′re a super-tidy type who insists on ironing even after sheets are line-dried, it′s okay; we feel you.
+If you insist on ironing after your sheets are line-dried, that works too.
 Just be sure to pull items off the line before they dry completely.
 "When fibers are wet, they will stretch and, as they dry, contract,″ offers Liz. ″If you′re ironing something that’s damp, you are not trying to take a fiber that’s already contracted.
 You are taking a fiber that′s more elastic because it’s still damp, so it irons more easily."

 6. You can line dry table linens, too...